 Now it will take a little time for the router to reboot.
 After it finishes rebooting perform the power cycle to the router as described above.
 Unplug it from the poser source and plug it in back after 30 seconds.
 Wait for the lights to stabilize.
 And the restart your laptop or computer.

 Updating the Belkin router’s firmware can also fix this issue.
 Before you begin it’s recommended to backup the Belkin router settings.

 Please note that it is highly recommended to connect the computer and the router directly using an Ethernet cable for increased stability.
-Updating the firmware via the wireless connection is not recommended.
+Updating router firmware via the wireless connection is not recommended.

 If your Belkin router has automatic firmware update you can use this feature.
 Just check for a new firmware version and if there is any run the automatic upgrade and let the router do all the work.